realCosmicHub/disc.gg-boost/README.md

+# Simple disc.gg botting tool
-This is a simple Botting tool to boost your server on disc.gg
+`   This is a simple Botting tool to boost your server on disc.gg `

 ## How to install ?